David Palmer (American football)

-David Lee Palmer (born November 19, 1972) is a former American football player who played as a wide receiver and return specialist in the National Football League (NFL) for seven seasons.
-He played college football at the University of Alabama, where he was an All-American and a member of Alabama's 1992 national championship team.
-A second-round pick in the 1994 NFL Draft, he played professionally for the NFL's Minnesota Vikings.
+David Lee Palmer (born November 19, 1972) is an American former professional football player who was a wide receiver and return specialist for seven seasons with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.
+Palmer was a member of the 1992 Alabama team that won a national championship, and he earned consensus All-American honors in 1993.
+He was selected by the Vikings in the second round of the 1994 NFL draft.

-Early years
+Early life

 Palmer was born in Birmingham, Alabama.
 He attended P.D.
 Jackson-Olin High School in Birmingham, where he was the star quarterback and played a variety of other positions for the Mustang high school football team.

 College career

 While attending the University of Alabama, Palmer played for the Alabama Crimson Tide football from 1991 to 1993, where he wore jersey No. 2 and earned the nickname "The Deuce."
 He was recruited to play wide receiver, but his athletic abilities permitted him to fill a variety of roles.
 He often took snaps directly under center and ran to the right side of the line, making him one of the first "wildcat" quarterbacks.
 Palmer became the team's first 1,000-yard receiver in a single season.
 Following his junior season, Palmer was recognized as a consensus first-team All-American and was a finalist for the Heisman Trophy, for which he finished third in the voting.

 He caught 102 passes in three seasons for 1,611 yards, a 15.8-yard average per attempt, with 11 touchdowns.
 He rushed 86 times for 598 yards and a touchdown, averaging 7 yards per carry.
 He completed 15 of 20 passes for 260 yards, an average of 13 yards per catch, with two touchdowns and three interceptions.
 He returned 83 punts for 865 yards and four touchdowns and ran back 36 kickoffs for 841 yards.

 Due to an injury during the Iron Bowl, Palmer chose not to return to Tuscaloosa for his final season of college eligibility, and turned pro after the 1993 season.